Recent news Last month, Saudi Arabia severed ties with Qatar over its role in ‘supporting…

 If successful, China’s investment in the country has the potential to reduce Djibouti’s reliance on Saudi Arabia – in addition to the other Middle-Eastern friends and foes already staking their claim in the region.
 The strength of the ‘historical, ideological, and cultural ties’ between the two states will determine whether Djibouti’s head turns to China, whether it can effectively balance competing interests, or whether it is happy to merely accept China’s investment and friendship, but nothing more.

 Djibouti’s turn to China would require an investment in more than merely economic capital, but a significant and prolonged investment in social capital.
-The ability to which Djibouti can manage these competing demands is yet to be determined.
+The extent to which Djibouti can manage these competing demands is yet to be determined.
 As mentioned in my Arab Millennial article on China, the current stance of China is to offer no-strings-attached investment (other than to support the ‘One China’ policy), but any shift in this stance has the potential to force Djibouti to pick a side.

 Given the strategic location of Djibouti, any default on repayment to China is likely to not merely have disastrous results for the country itself, but also for the interests of Saudi Arabia, and regional Arab stability.